Daimler L15: Design and development

 Towards the end of 1923 the L15 received a second-hand, 12.5 hp Harley-Davidson motorcycle engine, mounted with its cylinders exposed for cooling and driving a two-bladed propeller though 3:1 epicyclic reduction gearing.
 There were again two open cockpits in tandem, but since the nose was now much shorter the pilot occupied the cockpit previously used by the passenger on the glider and the passenger sat close behind him at the wing trailing edge.

 During tests, the powered L15 reached an altitude of 2150 m with only the pilot on board and 1100 m with a passenger; a solo flight lasting 185 minutes was made and one passenger-carrying flight lasted 122 minutes.
 Other flights covered 190 km solo and 190 km with a passenger.
 In the autumn of 1924 the L15 was fitted with floats and took off from water successfully, at first carrying only the pilot and then with a passenger.
 Takeoff took 12 seconds in both cases, even with 12.5 hp.
 Early in these tests a new engine, an uncowled Daimler-Versuchmotor F7506 was flown for the first time.
 This unusual small, two-stroke, six-cylinder, air-cooled radial engine, fitted with a Roots blower, had been designed specifically for light aircraft and produced 20 hp, but could not be developed to produce higher powers and was soon abandoned in favour of the Harley-Davidson.

-The last new engine to power the L15 was a much more powerful (40 hp) Salmson.
+The final new engine to power the L15 was a much more powerful (40 hp) Salmson.
 With it in place, the L15 was considerably refined with flaps, slats and pneumatic, rubber-tyred wheels.

 The flights with the low-powered Harley-Davidson engine attracted attention and launched Klemm on a path which led him, after designing at least two more Daimler light aircraft, to set up his own light aircraft company in 1926.
 In 1924 the L15 was finally refitted with its motorcycle engine and was eventually put on display in the Deutsches Museum with the placard "The First Light Aircraft", but was destroyed during World War II.